 Master of Mind Maps Tony Buzan Helps Train Our Brains

 Tony Buzan is a quite remarkable man, few people can lay claim to having invented anything worthwhile let alone a transformative technique he calls mind maps that can change the way we learn forever.
 Having invented them in the 60s, mind maps have gone from strength to strength, becoming a recognised method for memory and improved brain function.
 Tony has been sharing them far and wide over the years boasting students such as the late king of pop Michael Jackson and even getting nominated for a Nobel Peace Prize along the way.
-With the recent release of his new book offering more insights on training the brain The MALESTROM was lucky enough to get a first hand lesson from the mind master himself.
+With the recent release of his new book offering more insights on training the brain, The MALESTROM was lucky enough to get a first-hand lesson from the mind master himself.

 The MALESTROM: What is a mind map in simplistic terms for those that may not know?

 Tony Buzan: A mind map is just like that of a village or a city or town.
 So, when you are visiting a town or a city you need a map or a GPS and if you don’t have one you tend to get lost.
 You can’t find the restaurants, you don’t know the roads you don’t know how to get to where you want to go.
-The brain needs a map to help its thinking.
+The brain needs a map to help with its thinking.

-For example, a bad way to use the brain is to have post it notes everywhere or no colours, grey stuff, everybody gets bored and lost and they lose the process, and there’s stuff everywhere like confetti at a wedding.
+For example, a bad way to use the brain is to have post-it notes everywhere or no colours, grey stuff, everybody gets bored and lost and they lose the process, and there’s stuff everywhere like confetti at a wedding.
 When we are at school we are told don’t doodle, don’t daydream, and what I want to say to all the readers is you have to learn to use your brain the right way.
 Why don’t we play a game, everyone can try and we can work out how to use your brain.